Leatherback Turtle

 Leatherback turtles come to nest on the French Guiana coasts almost all year, but there are two main seasons, the big one from April to August and the smaller one from November to January.

-Pacific leatherback turtles are the world's most endangered marine turtle.
-It has declined over the last twenty years from overharvesting and fisheries bycatch.
-Although Atlantic populations are relatively more stable, their long migrations across the ocean put them at great risk of interaction with longline fisheries.
+Pacific populations have declined over the last twenty years from overharvesting and interactions with fisheries.
+Atlantic leatherbacks, with their long migrations across the ocean, put them at great risk of running into longline fisheries.
 Leatherbacks feed almost exclusively on jellyfish, making them susceptible to mistakenly swallowing plastic bags floating in the ocean, which can kill them.

 Overharvesting and Illegal Trade